Health Plans & Insurance

 To confirm your health insurance status, please contact the DSU Health Plan Office as soon as possible.

-If you have equivalent coverage through another plan, such as one carried by your parents, you may be able to opt out.
+If you currently do not have coverage, or if you have equivalent coverage through another plan (such as one carried by your parents) you may be able to opt in/out.
 Please visit the StudentVIP website for more information.

 Note: Students must opt out of the plan every year